Stephen P. Boyd

 Stephen P. Boyd is an American professor and control theorist.
 He is the Samsung Professor of Engineering, Professor in Electrical Engineering, and professor by courtesy in Computer Science and Management Science & Engineering at Stanford University.
 He is also affiliated with Stanford's Institute for Computational and Mathematical Engineering (ICME).

 In 2014, Boyd was elected a member of the National Academy of Engineering for contributions to engineering design and analysis via convex optimization.

 Academic biography

 Education

-Boyd received an AB degree in mathematics, summa cum laude, from Harvard University in 1980, and a PhD in electrical engineering and computer sciences from the University of California, Berkeley in 1985 under the supervision of Charles A. Desoer, S. Shankar Sastry and Leon Ong Chua.
+Boyd received an B.A. degree in mathematics, summa cum laude, from Harvard University in 1980, and a Ph.D. in electrical engineering and computer sciences from the University of California, Berkeley in 1985 under the supervision of Charles A. Desoer, S. Shankar Sastry and Leon Ong Chua.
 While at Berkeley, he was awarded a Hertz Fellowship (1982) and received the Hertz Thesis Prize (1985).
 In 2006 he was awarded an honorary doctorate from the Royal Institute of Technology in Stockholm, Sweden, and in 2017, from the Université catholique de Louvain in Belgium.